kingak4/ft_transcendence/README.md

 - [backend/transcend/.env](backend/transcend/.env) and [backend/transcend/.env.example](backend/transcend/.env.example)
 - [frontend/.env](frontend/.env) and [frontend/.env.example](frontend/.env.example)

-## ▶️ Run the Project
+## ▶️ Instructions

-From the repository root, start the application on dev (docker) profile with `make up`.
+From the repository root, start the application on dev profile with `make up`.

 Components can be started separately (on dev or local profiles) using makefiles in infra, backend, or frontend folders (see supporting documentation).

 Supporting documentation: